 In addition, a variety of geometrical dimensions can be specified.
 These are relevant to calculate the brake torque.

-Effective radius {EffRadius}: Distance from wheel center to center of brake caliper piston diameter
+Effective radius Distance from wheel center to center of brake caliper piston diameter

-Piston diameter {PistDiameter}: Diameter of piston in brake caliper, in case of >1 piston, quantity and diameter of the piston is required.
+Piston diameter : Diameter of piston in brake caliper, in case of >1 piston, quantity and diameter of the piston is required.

-Pad wear thickness {PadWearThickness}: Wearable thickness of brake pad
+Pad wear thickness }: Wearable thickness of brake pad

 Attributes with relationship and dependencies should be described in this section.
 E.g. If attribute “xy” is selected than the list of functional data (attributes) changes